hashicorp/serf/website/source/docs/commands/tags.html.markdown

 layout: "docs"
 page_title: "Commands: Tags"
 sidebar_current: "docs-commands-tags"
+description: |-
+  The `serf tags` command modifies a member's tags while the Serf agent is running.
+The changed tags will be immediately propagated to other members in the cluster.
 ---

 # Serf Tags

 Command: `serf tags`

-The tags command modifies a member's tags while the Serf agent is running.
+The `serf tags` command modifies a member's tags while the Serf agent is running.
 The changed tags will be immediately propagated to other members in the cluster.